-Independent auditors' report to the members of Phonographic Performance (Ireland) Company Limited by Guarantee (continued)
+Independent Auditors' Report to the Members of Phonographic Performance (Ireland) Company Limited by Guarantee (REPRODUCED)

-Knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.